 What truffles to grow from a hazel plant?

 Our truffle hazelnut plants (regardless of variety) are all mycorhized with strains rigorously selected for their quality.
-All our truffle hazelnut trees allow you to seed your land with black truffles (Tuber melanosporum), the famous Perigord truffle that enchants all gourmets, and Burgundy truffles (Tuber uncinatum), a variety of truffles less demanding in terms of heat and soil type.
+All our truffle hazelnut trees allow you to seed your land and to start the production of black truffles (Tuber melanosporum), the famous Perigord truffle that enchants all gourmets, or the cultivation of Burgundy truffles (Tuber uncinatum), a variety of truffles less demanding in terms of heat and soil type.

 In addition to hazelnut truffle trees, Robin Nurseries produces various truffle tree plants.
 If you are not sure which tree species and truffle variety are best suited to your land, contact our experts.
 They will be able to advise you, from the choice of your truffle plants to the harvesting of the truffles, including the storage of the plants, the density of your plantation and the maintenance of the trees.